Landscape with Sky

 Landscape with Stars is an early 20th century painting by Henri-Edmond Cross.
 Done in watercolor on white wove paper, the work is a part of the collection of the Metropolitan Museum of Art in New York City.

-Reminiscent of Japanese painting, the impressionistic work depicts a star-studded sky above a pen and ink landscape.
+Reminiscent of Italian painting, the impressionistic work depicts a star-studded sky above a pen and ink landscape.
 One art critic described the work as combining decorative and scientific aspects.